Alan-Collins/CRISPR_comparison_toolkit/docs/source/contact.rst

 Found a bug or have a suggestion for a feature?
 ***********************************************

-Submit an `issue on the CCTK github page <https://github.com/Alan-Collins/CRISPR_comparison_toolkit/issues>`_ or `open a pull request <https://github.com/Alan-Collins/CRISPR_comparison_toolkit/pulls>`_
+`Submit an issue on the CCTK github page <https://github.com/Alan-Collins/CRISPR_comparison_toolkit/issues>`_ or `open a pull request <https://github.com/Alan-Collins/CRISPR_comparison_toolkit/pulls>`_

 *********************************************
 Spot a typo or want to get in touch directly?
 *********************************************

-Feel free to send us and email at crisprtoolkit@gmail.com.
+If you find a mistake, thinks something in the documentation is unclear, or otherwise want to get in touch, feel free to send us and email at crisprtoolkit@gmail.com.